hhimanshu1/1915034/practical.md

 x = 10
 y = 5
 ```
-# 19 programs to swape two number by call by refernce
+# 19 programs to swape two number by call by refrence
 ```C
 #include <stdio.h>